nmermigas/nmermigas/README.md

 - **Node.js:** Discover my experiments with Node.js, where I harness its versatility to create applications across domains.
 If you're interested in exploring my Node.js projects, you can check out my dedicated repository for them.
 Here's the link: [Node.js Projects Repository](https://github.com/nmermigas/nodejs-projects).

-  In this repository, you'll find a collection of projects showcasing my adventures with Node.js, ranging from web applications to backend services.
-Feel free to explore, fork, and provide feedback!

 - **PyTorch:** Follow my journey into the world of deep learning as I tinker with PyTorch to build and train neural networks.
 Repo soon to be announced...